Cast Iron Plant for Sale Online

 How to Care for Cast Iron Plant

-Before you buy a Aspidistra Cast Iron Plant, make sure to read about the recommended care instructions to ensure your plant stays happy and healthy for years to come!
+After you purchase your Cast Iron Plant, be sure to read the recommended care instructions to ensure your plant stays happy and healthy for years to come!

 What type of light do Cast Iron plants need?

-Cast Iron Plants thrive in the lowest light conditions indoors, living with just fluorescent light.
-They can handle some bright, indirect light too, but too much light will cause browning and sunburn.
-Where hardy, these plants perform best outside in areas with full shade.
+Cast Iron Plants thrive in low light conditions indoors and can live with just fluorescent light.
+These houseplants can handle some bright, indirect light, but too much will cause browning of their foliage and even sunburn.
+Where hardy, these plants perform best outdoors in areas with full shade.

 How do I water my Cast Iron Plant?